Blackout (Grant novel): Plot

 Shaun, seeking an exit, runs into Georgia, fleeing her improvised explosives.
 They link up with Rebecca and Mahir, and escape to meet Maggie at the Agora luxury hotel.
-Although initially reluctant to accept Georgia's existence, her mannerisms and knowledge of Georgia's life, including an incestuous relationship between Georgia and Shaun, gradually convince the group that she is a real, accurate clone.
+Although initially reluctant to accept Georgia's existence, her mannerisms and knowledge of Georgia's life, including an (only apparently incestuous) relationship between Georgia and Shaun, gradually convince the group that she is a real, accurate clone.
 They go to see the Monkey but are betrayed by one of his subordinates.
 A CDC squad attacks the location: the Monkey and his people are killed, and Maggie is wounded.
 She is left at the Agora for treatment, and the team heads back to Dr. Abbey's lab, where an EIS agent is waiting to transport them to Washington, D.C..
 They are taken to the White House by Rick Cousins (former After the End Times journalist, now Vice President of the United States) to meet President Peter Ryman, who is being coerced to continue the conspiracy.

 The CDC has found a cure for Kellis-Amberlee, but the cure destroys the immune system so instead, they have focused on engineering the virus to prevent natural immunities from developing, while taking measures to ensure they remain in power.
 While Shaun, Becks, and Alaric are briefed on (and secretly recording) the party line by a CDC scientist, Rick takes Georgia aside to explain the situation before they, with help from the EIS and the Secret Service, "kidnap" Ryman.
 The CDC initiates an outbreak inside the White House, during which Rebecca sacrifices herself to hold back the horde while the others escape.
 The survivors head to an EIS facility, where Shaun and Georgia help Ryman address the world, while Mahir orchestrates junior members of After the End Times to upload supporting evidence and blow the conspiracy wide open.
 As the world comes to terms with the revelations, the EIS takes over the CDC, while Georgia and Shaun head to the wilds of Canada to escape the limelight.